 - Development of data sharing and data analysis methods

 - Acceleration of new technological advances and realising the clinical potential of renal MRI

-We are organising the Third International Meeting on Renal MRI on 15-17 October 2019 in Nottingham.
-This is a collaboration with the European Co-operation in Science and Technology (COST) action CA16103 PARENCHIMA.
+We also organised the Third International Meeting on Renal MRI on 15-17 October 2019 in Nottingham.
+This was a collaboration with the European Co-operation in Science and Technology (COST) action CA16103 PARENCHIMA.

 AFiRM - Application of Functional Renal MRI to improve assessment of chronic kidney disease.
 A multicentre clinical study building on UKRIN-MAPS infrastructure.
 Submitted to NIHE EME programme.